 - Creating a desirable work culture starts with fostering relationships.
 Have team lunches, or pick a night you all go out for a drink or play board games.
 Get involved in a local community sports league with your own team of employees.
 Throw celebrations when you reach team goals or when an agent exceeds expectations.
 Use the community you have around you to drive satisfaction and motivation.

 5. Give opportunities for peer-to-peer kudos:

-- Create an internal email system, or put a cardboard box in the office, and allow your agents to write anonymous praise or kudos for their peers.
+- Create an internal email system, or put a cardboard box in the office, and let your agents write anonymous praise or kudos for their peers.
 Deliver kudos at the end of each week.
-Once they get comfortable lifting their peers up, encourage them to give kudos that isn’t anonymous, too.
+Once they get comfortable lifting their peers up, encourage them to give kudos that aren’t anonymous, too.
+Create a #kudos Slack channel where employees can show thanks and dish out a little motivation to their call center peers.
 It feels so good to be recognized by your peers and know that you’re valued.
 Your employees will appreciate the warm and fuzzy feelings it gives them and likely work harder to be recognized.

 6. Treat employee engagement with the same care as customer engagement:

 - The truth is, your employees are more valuable than your customers.
 Without them, you wouldn’t have any customers.
-Remember this and treat your employees just like you would treat your customers.
+Remember this!
+Treat your employees just like you would treat your customers.
 Build better relationships with your own people by providing them the same level of service and attention you give your customers.
 Praise them and make them feel special.
 This makes them feel important to the team and to the company as a whole.
 Plus, it will lead to higher motivation.

 Build your agents’ self-esteem: Feedback and rewards.